Cole Eiserman: International play

-Eiserman represented the United States at the 2022 World U-17 Hockey Challenge, where his 12 goals and 20 points in seven games ranked first and second, respectively.
-Team USA would finish in first place.
+Eiserman represented the United States at the 2022 World U-17 Hockey Challenge, where his 12 goals and 20 points in seven games ranked first and second, respectively, and helped the team to finish in first place.

-Eiserman represented the United States at the 2023 IIHF World U18 Championships, where he recorded nine goals and two assists in seven games and won a gold medal.
-He again represented the United States at the 2024 IIHF World U18 Championships, where he recorded a hat trick in the first game of the tournament, a 9–0 victory over Slovakia.
+Eiserman represented the United States under-18 team at the 2023 World U18 Championships, where he recorded nine goals and two assists in seven games and won a gold medal.
+He again represented the United States at the 2024 World U18 Championships, where he recorded a hat trick in the first game of the tournament, a 9–0 victory over Slovakia.
 He finished the event with nine goals and two assists in seven games and won a silver medal.

+On December 24 2025, Eiserman was named to the junior team to compete at the 2026 World Junior Championships.
+During the tournament he recorded two goals and one assist in five games, while the team was eliminated in the quarterfinals by Finland.

 Personal life

 Eiserman's father, Bill Eiserman, played for UMass Lowell from 1986 to 1987.
 Eiserman's uncle, Ed Hill, was drafted by the Nashville Predators in 1999.
-Eiserman has four brothers, including a twin, all of whom play hockey at various levels.
-One of his brothers, Shane Eiserman, was drafted by the Ottawa Senators in the fourth round of the 2014 NHL Entry Draft.
+Eiserman has four brothers, including a twin, all of whom play ice hockey at various levels.
+One of his brothers, Shane Eiserman, was drafted by the Ottawa Senators in the fourth round of the 2014 NHL entry draft.